 With Weglot, your translation files are stored on the Weglot server, giving you ownership, convenience, no website speed impact or security issues.

 This is a no-brainer.
-As you consider WooCommerce translation plugins, you would definitely want to pick something that supports your target languages.
+As you consider WooCommerce translation plugins, you would definitely want to pick something that supports your preferred languages.

 You need to be thinking long-term.
 Don’t just focus on the languages you need to support now, but also the ones you might need in the future.
 So you need a plugin that can support a variety of languages.